constpetrov/constpetrov.github.io/_drafts/pet-projects.md

 Lately I start believing that text should be stored if form of text files and that I shouldn't mix it with pictures.
 Technically it gives me nice small scale of project to implement.
 I need a commanding tool and mobile version.
 Perhaps, I can start creating mobile friendly client for jrnl.sh.

+# So many times I didn't
+Many times before I have started working on some tool and dropped soon after.
+Well, this time I am determined to finish because I feel a very big need in such toolings.